-TVs under $1,500 can get you some of the best picture quality available and some decently large TVs.
-Most of our recommendations are in this price range, and past this point, you start to get into exponentially more expensive models for a very minimal gain in performance.
+We're getting closer to Black Friday sales and the range of TVs found under $1,500 changes rapidly at this time of the year.
+You can get the best picture quality available on LED TVs, but also some very large TVs for those that are willing to sacrifice a few features to get the largest TVs.
+In a way, this is the sweet spot for most people, as a lot of our top picks are in this price range, and past this point, you start to get into exponentially more expensive models for a very minimal gain in performance.

 Best TV under $1,500

 It's been one of the most popular LED TVs this year, and thanks to continuous price drops, the Sony XBR55X900E is still the best TV you can buy under $1,500.
 We recommend this incredibly versatile TV as it provides a great experience with just about any type of usage.

 The X900E is right in the middle of Sony range of TVs, but it's no slouch.
 Its picture quality is more reminiscent of higher-end models such as the Samsung Q7F and Sony X930E than cheaper TVs, and it does so at a significantly cheaper price.

 It gets bright, has a good local dimming feature, and is capable of reproducing a wide gamut of colors, making it a good choice for HDR.
 Its input lag is also quite low at around 30ms and combined with its great handling of motion, it makes for a great experience with both sports and video games.

 Unless you have very specific needs for your TV, you would be hard-pressed to find a better TV in this price range.